Ernanm280/azure-setup/README.md

 **5. Verify Setup**
-- Ensure both VMs are in the same Virtual Network and Subnet.
+- Ensure both Virtual Machines are in the same Virtual Network and Subnet for proper communication.

 <h2>Purpose</h2>

-The purpose of this repository is to create the essential Azure resources—Virtual Machines, Resource Group, and Virtual Network—required to begin our project.
-The setup ensures both VMs are in the same Virtual Network and Subnet for seamless communication.
+The goal of this repository is to set up the core Azure infrastructure needed for the project.
+The main components within the setup were creating Virtual Machines, a Resource Group, and a Virtual Network.
+The setup ensures both Virtual Machines are in the same Virtual Network and Subnet for seamless communication.